 Flash Consistency and Reliability

-Unlike my previous experience with the Godox system, I found the Profoto B10 to be a consistent and a reliable flash unit.
+Unlike my previous experience with the Godox system, I found the Profoto B10 to be a consistent and reliable flash unit.
 No matter how close or far I got to B10 with my camera, it fired every single time with high accuracy.
 For example, when shooting a model, I set the flash output to be at 5.0 and took a number of images with the same ambient light and exposure settings – every image came out looking exactly the same, with the same amount of light on my subject.
 I can say the same thing about the consistency of color output from the B10.
 This type of consistency and reliability are important in the field for working professionals and it is something you might not be able to get from a cheap flash system, so keep that in mind.

 TTL and HSS